 James M. Schell

-James M. Schell heads the interdisciplinary team in the Investment Management Group at Skadden, Arps that focuses on private equity funds, including leveraged buyout, venture capital and other merchant banking funds, as well as funds of funds and tailored or hybrid fund structures that combine features of traditional private equity and hedge funds.
+James M. Schell heads the interdisciplinary team in the Investment Management Group that focuses on private equity funds, including leveraged buyout, venture capital and other merchant banking funds, as well as funds of funds and tailored or hybrid fund structures that combine features of traditional private equity and hedge funds.

-Mr. Schell has been repeatedly selected for inclusion in The Best Lawyers in America.
+Mr. Schell repeatedly has been selected for inclusion in The Best Lawyers in America.